-Eighteen men facing charges following an alleged fraternity hazing incident at Miami University are scheduled to be back in court in February, when new pleas are expected, according to prosecutors.
+Eighteen men facing charges following an alleged fraternity hazing incident at Miami University are scheduled to be back in court today, and new pleas are expected, according to prosecutors.

 Visiting Judge Thomas Hanna was appointed by the Ohio Supreme Court on Oct.
 28 to hear the cases in Butler County Area I Court in Oxford.
 All three Area Court judges, Robert Lyons, Dan Haughey and Kevin McDonough, recused themselves from the cases.

 According to the incident report filed by the student with the university and obtained through a Journal-News public records request, he claimed the alleged abuse “occurred during a hazing ritual at the university during a mandatory event.”

 The student said the alleged incident happened at 7 p.m.
 March 16 at the fraternity house at 220 Tallawanda Road in Oxford.

 The indictment contains charges of assault and hazing, first- and fourth-degree misdemeanors.
 Some face as few as two charges, while others face as many as six charges.

 Those facing misdemeanor charges are: Andrew Michael Brinkman, Hugh Webster, Michael Keen, Liam Newcomer, James MacKeigan, Joshua Plaster, Tyler Glowaski, Connor Meek, Alex Niezyniecki, Scott Sidner, Nicholas Griswold, Jason Londa, Grady McMichen, Samay Lakshya Pahouja, Nicholas Carmichael, Benjamin Grossheim, Bennett Faloni and Jonathan H. Rauch.